Last updated: November 23rd, 2020

 - It is possible to use some of our products and apps as a guest user without logging in

-Whilst Pexip may use information collected by cookies and similar web technologies on our marketing and advertising services, we will never sell information collected by cookies or similar technology to third parties.
+Whilst Pexip may use information collected by cookies and similar web technologies on our marketing and advertising services, we will never sell the information collected by cookies or similar technology to third parties.

-It’s also possible to disable cookies for all websites via your web browser’s settings.
+It’s possible to disable cookies for all websites via your web browser’s settings.
 Most browsers accept cookie tracking by default, so if you would like to disable cookie tracking you should check your settings to ensure they’re disabled if required.
 Your browser should also allow you to delete existing cookies already saved on your device.

 - Disabling cookie tracking can usually be found under your web browser's default settings (Settings/ Advanced Settings > Privacy & Security)